sp-hash/TeamBlackMiner/OPTIONS.md

 			    TBMiner --xintensity [224,222]

--j --lock-cclock [[,],[,]]  Set an array of min and max core clock values for cuda devices.
+-j --lock-cclock [[,],[,]]  Set minimum and maximum core clock for each device.
+(CUDA)
+                            Format is an array of comma seperated arrays.
-                            First minimum clock value, then maximum clock value.
+                            First value is minimum clock value and second value is maximum clock value.

 			    Example:

 			    TBMiner --lock-cclock [[1500,1500],[1300,1300],[1250,1280]]

+-m --lock-mclock [[,],[,]]  Set minimum and maximum memory clock for each device.
+(CUDA)
+                            Format is an array of comma seperated arrays.
+			    First value is minumum memory clock value and second is maximum memory clock value.

+			    Example:

+			    TBMiner --lock-mclock [[6000,6000],[6000,6000]]

+-M --power-limit [,]	    Set maximum powerlimit in watts for each device.
+                            Format is a comma seperated array of values.

+			    Example:

+			    TBMiner --power-limit [70]

 -d --api                    Enable API.
                             A flag to enable API server.
 			    The server is a simple HTTP protocol server for read only data access.